juthilo/run-jekyll-on-windows/README.md

 ## Install Python Environment ##

-If you want to use Pygments, which is a default Jekyll dependency, for syntax highlighting on Windows, you need to install Python, setup_tools and pip.
+If you want to use Pygments, which is a default Jekyll dependency for syntax highlighting on Windows, you need to install Python, setup_tools and pip.

 ### Install Python ###